 With each passing month, the popularity – and controversy – of butane hash oil (BHO) and the phenomenon surrounding it (known as “dabbing”) continues to grow in the cannabis community.
 Some hail it as a miracle medicine, a quantum leap forward in stoner evolution.
-Others criticize it, pointing to the potential dangers involved in both making and ingesting it, as well as possible negative effects on the public’s increasingly favorable attitude toward marijuana.
-Here at HIGH TIMES, it’s our duty to cover this issue as honestly and responsibly as we can – addressing any genuine concerns and dispelling unwarranted fears.
+Others criticize butane has oil, pointing to the potential dangers involved in both making and ingesting it, as well as possible negative effects on the public’s increasingly favorable attitude toward marijuana.
+Here at High Times, it’s our duty to cover this issue as honestly and responsibly as we can – addressing any genuine concerns and dispelling unwarranted fears.
 To that end, we consulted some of the industry’s most knowledgeable experts on the subject of cannabis extracts and their effect on the human body.
 Here’s what they had to say.

 Solvent vs Nonsolvent Extraction

 The first question to be addressed is: What’s the difference between solvent extracts and traditional hash?
 Well, aside from appearance, the biggest difference is the process involved in making them.
 While traditional hash is made using sieves (wet or dry) to separate the trichomes from the plant, extract hash is made by “blasting” a chemical solvent (i.e., butane, CO2) through the plant matter, then “purging” the solvent away.
 But these solvents don’t just extract the trichomes – they also pull substances from other parts of the plant.